|Goalie Miller carrying a heavy load in Sabres' push to make playoffs|

 ``It was fun,'' the Buffalo Sabres goalie said, fully aware his definition of fun these days differs from the norm. ``This is the first extended break I've had in a long, long time.
 You get it where you can.''

-For Miller, this was what he called a chance to ``check out'' on a rare day off - no practice, game or media commitment - during a grueling season in which he's had to check in for a career-high 70 games and counting, three short of setting the Sabres' single-season record for appearances by a goalie.
+For Miller, this was what he called a chance to ``check out'' on a rare day off - no practice, game or media commitment - during a grueling season in which he's had to check in for a career-high 69 games and counting, four short of the Sabres' single-season record for appearances by a goalie.

 It's a heavy workload for any goalie, never mind a player in only his fourth full NHL season.
 And it's one that Miller has accepted in his quest to join the league's elite.